Shawn-Houston/StorageCephStuff/README.md

 `ceph osd crush rule create-replicated replicated_index default host index`

-Now create an object bucket (I use the Console) so that the RGW index pool will be created, `default.rgw.buckets.index`.
+Create an object bucket (I use the Console) so that the RGW index pool will be created, `default.rgw.buckets.index`.

-Now update the index pool to use the new replicated_index CRUSH rule to place its data on the flash media we have configured for it.
+Last we update the index pool to use the new replicated_index CRUSH rule to place its data on the flash media we have configured for it.

 `ceph osd pool set default.rgw.buckets.index crush_rule replicated_index`